rf-/vimfiles/README.md

 the same thing with your current location autofilled by typing \e.
 Here, as everywhere, tab completion is a really good idea.

-Hit cmd-shift-f to do TextMate-style regex search within the project (or just type `:Ack`).
+Hit `Cmd-Shift-F` to do TextMate-style regex search within the project (or just type `:Ack`).
 This is a thin layer on top of the Ack command-line tool, so there are some annoying things about it.
 One is that you have to quote your search string if it has spaces in it.
 Another is that vim tries to do weird